numpy/numpy/doc/source/dev/development_advanced_debugging.rst

 <https://mesonbuild.com/Builtin-options.html>`_ besides ``buildtype`` using the
 same positional argument syntax for ``spin build``.

-Let's say you have a test script named `test.py` that lives in a ``test`` folder in the same directory as the NumPy source checking.
+Let's say you have a test script named ``test.py`` that lives in a ``test`` folder in the same directory as the NumPy source checkout.
 You could execute the test script using the ``spin`` build of NumPy with the following incantation:

 .. code-block:: bash